nuxeo/nuxeo/README.txt

 - "ant deploy"

 NB: you only have to run "ant patch" once.
-You have to run "ant" or "ant deploy" each time to change the source code.
+You have to run "ant" or "ant deploy" each time you change the source code.

 Long story
 ----------